Contents

 Mind Lab Pro - Foods to boost brain health

 Berries.
-Research shows that flavonoids can help maintain cognitive function.
+Brain science Research shows that flavonoids can help maintain cognitive function.
 The natural plant pigments that give berries their vibrant colors, also helps to improve memory.
 Colour is key here.
 A Harvard study found that older women who consumed two or more servings of strawberries and blueberries each week delayed memory decline by up to two-and-a-half years.

 Mind Lab Pro - Omega-3 fatty acids

 Omega-3 fatty acids.
 These essential fatty acids are normally found in oily fish, soybeans, almonds, walnuts, and flax seed.
-Research has suggested that omega-3s can improve memory, reduce inflammation, and improve cognitive function.
+Research has suggested that omega-3s can improve memory, regulate inflammation, and improve cognitive function.(4)

 Mind Lab Pro - Green leafy vegetables